misirov/FlashBots/README.md

 - Get test ether from goerli faucet. https://faucet.goerli.mudit.blog/

-- Get a goerli testnet API key.
+- Get a goerli API key.
 (Can use Alchemy or any other RPC provider)

 - `git clone "https://github.com/misirov/FlashBots.git"`

 - `npm install`

-make sure to change the ALCHEMT_API and PRIVATE_KEY to your own as well as having some test goerli on your wallet.
+make sure to change the ALCHEMT_API and PRIVATE_KEY to your own as well as having some test ether on your wallet.

 - `npx FlashbotsTest.js`